Pramathesh4u/Pramathesh4u/README.md

 ## 👀 About Me
 - Passionate about building real-world web applications
 - Interested in Software Development, Data Analytics & Database Systems
-- Currently preparing for IT jobs and TPSC Sr. Computer Assistant
+- Currently preparing for IT jobs and Project Manager at TSECL

 ---